Skip to main content

 Why are MSC cruises so cheap?

-MSC Cruises has become increasingly popular, especially in North America.
-Not only do they have some of the best budget-friendly cruise prices, but they also often include add-ons like basic Wi-Fi and drink packages as part of their promotions, luring cruisers from other cruise lines.
+The European cruise line has become increasingly popular in North America.
+Not only do they have some of the best budget-friendly cruise prices, but they also often include add-ons like basic Wi-Fi and drink packages.
+This beats other lines that often charge $80+ per day for their alcoholic drink packages!

-But why are MSC’s cruises so cheap?
-What’s the catch?
-There are several ways that MSC Cruises fine-tunes their ship operations and business to offer these competitive prices.
+There has to be a catch, right?
+There are several ways that MSC Cruises fine-tunes its ship operations and business to offer competitive rates.

 How cheap are MSC Cruises?